 Areas Of Practice

-Kevin D. Franz is a partner with the firm’s Appellate Practice division.
-Mr. Franz is Board Certified in Appellate Practice by The Florida Bar.
-He has received the Martindale-Hubbell AV Preeminent® Peer Review Rating, and has more than 15 years of experience handling all types of civil appellate proceedings.
-Mr. Franz has handled appeals and petitions in all five district courts of appeal for the State of Florida, the Supreme Court of Florida, and the United States Court of Appeals for the Eleventh Circuit.
-He has presented oral argument before all five district courts of appeal and the United States Court of Appeals for the Eleventh Circuit.
+Kevin D. Franz is a partner and Practice Group Leader of the firm’s Appellate Practice division.
+Mr. Franz has been Board Certified in Appellate Practice by The Florida Bar since 2019.
+He has received the Martindale-Hubbell AV Preeminent® Peer Review Rating and has 20 years of experience handling all types of civil appellate proceedings.
+Mr. Franz has handled appeals and petitions in the Supreme Court of Florida, the six District Courts of Appeal for the State of Florida, and the United States Court of Appeals for the Eleventh Circuit.

 Mr. Franz received his B.S. from the University of Maryland at College Park in 2001, and his J.D. from the University of Miami School of Law in 2005.
 He then clerked for the Honorable E. Allen Shepherd in the Circuit Court for Prince George’s County, Maryland before beginning his career in insurance defense with an emphasis on litigation support and appellate practice.

-Mr. Franz is admitted to practice before the Florida Supreme Court, the five Florida District Courts of Appeal, the three United States District Courts in Florida, and the United States Court of Appeals for the Eleventh Circuit.
+Mr. Franz is admitted to practice before the Florida Supreme Court, the six Florida District Courts of Appeal, the three United States District Courts in Florida, and the United States Court of Appeals for the Eleventh Circuit.
+He also served on the Professional Ethics Committee of the Florida Bar from 2018-2024.

 Admissions